JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_time_and_timer_event.md

   <kbd>[![](https://i.stack.imgur.com/5jD0C.png) repl.it/@Rabbid76/PyGame-ShootBulletSustainedFire](https://repl.it/@Rabbid76/PyGame-ShootBulletSustainedFire#main.py)</kbd>

 If you want to implement some kind of rapid fire, then the things get more tricky.
 If you would use the state of `pygame.key.get_pressed()` then you would spawn one bullet in every frame.
 That is far too fast.
 You have to implement some timeout.
 When a bullet is fired, the get the current time by [`pygame.time.get_ticks()`](https://www.pygame.org/docs/ref/time.html).
 Define a number of milliseconds for the delay between to bullets.
-Add the dela to the time and state the time in a variable (`next_bullet_threshold`).
+Add the delta to the time and state the time in a variable (`next_bullet_threshold`).
 Skip bullets, as long the time is not exceeded:

 ```py
 next_bullet_threshold = 0